Command line interface (CLI)

 Switching engines will trigger the download of engine resources (as snap components).
 A confirmation prompt will appear before downloading.

-For regular installations, the --auto flag is applied by default.
-This command can also be used to revert to the original engine after manual changes, or to reselect the best engine after driver updates, or new hardware installation.
+The use-engine --auto command is usually called during the inference snap installation.
+This command can also be used to revert to the original engine after manual changes, or to select the best engine match after driver updates, or new hardware installation.

 Additional commands